lewisblake/DeepTreeMRA/README.md

 If verbose is set to true, the log-likelihood will print to the Command Window as well.

 4) For the `"build_structure"` mode, summary statistics of the distribution of observations to regions at the finest resolution are reported within '/Results/structureSummaryStats.txt'.
 A histogram is also produced within the Plots folder.

+The code is set up assuming Unix-like file paths for saving ad plotting.